Ferromagnet with a noncollinear antiferromagnetic order and anomalous Hall effect: Introduction

-Here we suggest a scenario of appearence of the anomalous Hall effect in magnetic systems with antitoroidal order without any spin-orbit coupling.
-In Refs. \cite{Noda2016,Okugawa2018,HayamiYanagiKusunose2019,AHE_AFM,Ahn2019,Rashba2020,HayamiYanagiKusunose2020,Zyuzin2024,Zyuzin2025a} momentum-dependent exchange interaction of conducting fermions occurring in metallic collinear antiferromagnets was shown to be due to anisotropic fermion hopping within the magnetic sublattices.
+Here we suggest a scenario of appearence of the anomalous Hall effect in magnetic systems with noncollinear antiferromagnetic order without any spin-orbit coupling.
+In Refs. \onlinecite{Noda2016,Okugawa2018,HayamiYanagiKusunose2019,AHE_AFM,Ahn2019,Rashba2020,Naka2020, HayamiYanagiKusunose2020,EgorovEvarestov2021,Brekke2023,AgterbergPRB2024,Zyuzin2024,Zyuzin2025a, Antonenko2025,Mineev2025a,Mineev2025b,GolubinskiiZyuzin} momentum-dependent exchange interaction of conducting fermions occurring in metallic collinear antiferromagnets was shown to be due to anisotropic fermion tunneling within the magnetic sublattices.
 This was achieved by different local environment of the magnetic sublattices.
-Here we introduce antitoroidal order as an example of another type of momentum-dependent exchange interaction of conducting fermions with localized spin.
+Here we introduce noncollinear antiferromagnetic order as an example of another type of momentum-dependent exchange interaction of conducting fermions with localized spin.
 In particular, this is the situation when conducting fermions and localized spins reside on different sites and the interaction occurs during the tunneling processes of the former through the sites with localized spin.
-We consider an antitoroidal order on the square lattice shown in Fig. (\ref{fig:fig1}a) as an example of such momentum-dependent interaction.
-We show that interaction of the conducting fermions with the antitoroidal order results in effective Rashba spin-orbit coupling which breaks the time-reversal symmetry.
-Antitoroidal order is different from the so-called \textit{p-}wave magnets \cite{Hellens2023,Sukhachov2024} because in antitoroidal order a combination of time-reversal and translation is the symmetry of the lattice.
-We show that making the system ferromagnetic will allow for the anomalous Hall effect without any spin-orbit coupling.
+We consider noncollinear antiferromagnetic order on the square lattice shown in Fig. (\ref{fig:fig1}a) as an example where such momentum-dependent interaction occurs.
+We show that interaction of the conducting fermions with the noncollinear antiferromagnetic order results in effective Rashba spin-orbit coupling \cite{Vas'ko,BychkovRashba,Dyakonov} which breaks the time-reversal symmetry.
+We show that making the system ferromagnetic will allow for the anomalous Hall effect without any spin-orbit coupling. noncollinear antiferromagnetic orders have been extensively studied in the past \cite{Turov1965,BorovikRomanov1988,Mineev1996,ChenNiuMacDonaldPRL2014,Hellens2023,Sukhachov2024, Agterberg2025,Liu2022,Fukami2025,Parkin2025}.
+The obtained in this paper time-reversal symmetry breaking effective Rashba spin-orbit coupling is closely related to recently proposed magnets with \textit{p-}wave spin-splitting and other unusual metals with spin ordering \cite{ChenNiuMacDonaldPRL2014,Liu2022,Fukami2025,Parkin2025,Hellens2023,Sukhachov2024,Agterberg2025,Mineev2025a,Mineev2025b}, but to the best of our knowledge this exact form and its consequences on physical properties haven't been discussed anywhere before.

-We introduce antitoroidal order on the square lattice.
-As shown in Fig. (\ref{fig:fig1}a) the vorticity of magnetization on one sublattice is opposite to the one on the second sublattice.
-Because of the antitoroidal order there are two elements in the unit cell of conducting fermions.
-Interaction of conducting fermions with the antitoroidal order gives